 - Testers are provided with scrap paper on which to work – this is especially helpful for the math portion of the test.

 Armed with the knowledge of how the on-line test worked, my junior went into his third (and final!)
 ACT test feeling fairly confident – reporting afterward he felt pretty good about the test.
 He finished the entire test, which he attributed to the timer, but noted that the reading and science were harder to navigate than the paper test due to all the scrolling needed in order to read and find the answers in each passage.

 While it remains to be seen whether more schools will start opting for this version of the test, I recommend families check with their teen’s high school in the fall of junior year to confirm the date of the free ACT AND in what format the test will be administered.
-For Greater Cincinnati schools who responded to our survey, LEAP has your state test date and format here then plan your test prep and dates.

 As LEAP’s ACT-SAT Director, my boys each have a personalized testing plan; my three have very different plans based on who they are and their individual post-high school goals.
 Included in their plan is LEAP ACT prep prior to 2-3 test attempts.
 You, too, can request a free highly customized plan for your student here.